windkh/node-red-contrib-telegrambot/README.md

 ![Alt text](images/TelegramBotSendPhoto2.png?raw=true "Setting the correct content type.")

+## Advanced options when sending messages.
+Text messages can be in markdown format to support fat and italic style.
+To enable markdown format set the parse_mode options property as follows: msg.payload.options = {parse_mode : "Markdown"};

+Telegram always adds a preview when you send a web link.
+To suppress this behavior you can disable the preview by settings the options property as follows: msg.payload.options = {disable_web_page_preview : true};

 ## Configuring security
 The configuation node contains two properties for applying security to your bot.
 You can choose between configuring